Repairs

 Who Should Pay For the Repairs?

 The responsibility for paying for the repairs depends on who is responsible for causing the damage.
 If there is no fault caused by a tenant or a guest of any of the tenants, then it is likely that there is an issue with the property or appliance which the landlord would be responsible for.
-If, however, it is clear that damage has been caused to the property or an item by a tenant or the guest of a tenant, then the cost will usually be passed on to the tenant(s).
+However, if it is clear that damage has been caused to the property or an item by a tenant or the guest of a tenant, then the cost will usually be passed on to the tenant(s).
 These are only general guidelines, and this is something that you would need to discuss with the landlord regarding the specific situation.